- B.S.F.S, Georgetown University School of Foreign Service, 1979

 Taxation and Public Spending, Investment in Childhood Development

-Robert G. Lynch is a Professor and Chair of the Department of Economics at Washington College, where he has taught since the fall of 1998.
+Robert G. Lynch is a Professor of Economics at Washington College, where he has taught since the fall of 1998.
 From 1983 to 1998, he taught at the State University of New York at Cortland where he served as Chair of the Department of Economics between 1991 and 1993.
 He also taught at Huanghe University (1985-86) in the People’s Republic of China.
 Dr Lynch has served as a consultant to numerous organizations including private businesses, governments, labor unions, and research organizations.
 His areas of specialization include International Economics, Public Policy, Public Finance, Economic Development and Comparative Economics.
 Dr. Lynch holds masters (1981) and doctoral (1984) degrees in Economics from the State University of New York at Stony Brook and a bachelor’s (1979) degree in International and Development Economics from Georgetown University.

 Over the past 20 years Dr. Lynch has evaluated the adequacy and effectiveness of various state and local government economic policies, reviewed government economic growth strategies, and studied the efficiency, fairness, and stability of state and local tax systems.